zerodaycode/Zork/README.md

 (meaning that only the file name of the *module implementation* is declared here), `Zork++` will assume that the unique module interface that the module implementation depends on has the same name of the *file* property declared for the module implementation.

-> A *module implementation unit* always depends, on an interface unit at least, which is, the *module interface* that public declared the module.
+> A *module implementation unit* always depend on at least one interface unit: the *module interface* that public declared the module.
-That's why `Zork++` assumes that if the implementation unit does not explicitly declares an interface unit, an interface unit exists with the same name (without file extension) in the interfaces directory.
+That's why `Zork++` assumes that if the implementation unit does not explicitly declare an interface unit, an interface unit exists with the same name in the interfaces directory (without file extension).

-> If the user does not use the same file name for both the interface and the declaration, and not direct dependency is declared, a compiler error will be thrown because `Zork++` does not care about wrong specified dependencies.
+> If the user does not use the same file name for both the interface and the declaration and no direct dependency is declared, a compiler error will be thrown because `Zork++` does not care about wrongly specified dependencies.

 ## Module partitions

-One thing that we didn't already discussed is the `module partitions`.
-Described by the standard, the are two kinds of partitions, known as `module interface partitions` and `module implementation partition`, or `internal partition`.
-Both of them serves to the same purpose, allow to better organize and modularize the code when projects start to go bigger, or need a particular source code layout.
+One thing that we haven't discussed are `module partitions`.
+Described by the standard, the are two kinds of partitions, known as `module interface partitions` and `module implementation partitions` (or `internal partitions`).
+Both of them serve the same purpose: Allowing for better organization and modularization of the source code when projects start to grow larger or when you simply need a particular source code layout.

 `Zork++` supports `module partitions` for every supported compiler, but they still have some peculiarities.
 Let's review them with an example:

 ```toml
 [modules]